sp1ng/Katas/README.md

 # Katas
-Small Exercises.
+Small daily exercises.
 Each of them is supposed to take 30min to complete.
 The idea comes from martial arts training.